 What Child Anxiety Medications Are Safe?

-All medications have side effects - especially mental health medicine – not to mention the potential risks to the way the brain utilizes neurotransmitters.
+All medications have side effects - especially psychiatric medications.
 But some anxiety medications are safer for children than others.

 How to Get the Most From Your Child's Anxiety Medication